020monkey/LARRYCHATTER/README.md

 - To test the Twitter Handle Generation Algorithm, you'd need multiple Twitter Developer API keys but linking the THGA with the code should be a breeze.
 For simplicity's sake, it doesn't come integrated so that everyone can test it easily.

 ## Etymology:
 So y'all might be wondering what sort of a peculiar name is LARRYCHATTER?
 So have you seen the cute bird in the Twitter logo?
-Well it turns out her name is Larry and since this Implant communicates(chatter) over Twitter, I figured it's only appropiate I name it LARRYCHATTER.
+Well it turns out her name is Larry and since this Implant communicates(chatter) over Twitter, I figured it's only appropriate I name it LARRYCHATTER.

 ## Prerequisites:
 For this to work you will need:
 - A Twitter Dev Account (**Please use a dedicated account!
 Do NOT use your personal one!**)
 Create an App with Read, Write access.
 Specifically note down the CONSUMER KEY, CONSUMER SECRET, ACCESS TOKEN and ACCESS TOKEN SECRET values.
 This should be fairly easy to do.
-Also note down the Handle/Username of your Twitter Account.
+Also, note down the Handle/Username of your Twitter Account.
 - A Dropbox Account. (**Again, please use a dedicated account!
 Do NOT use your personal one!**)
 Generate an API Token.
 Again, a pretty easy task.
 - A Linux VM and a Windows 7/8/10 VM with Python3 installed on both the machines.